General Comodule-Contramodule Correspondence: Introduction

-Here, as is standard, for any two objects $U, V$ in a category $\sC$, $\sC(U,V)$ denotes the set of morphisms in $\sC$ with source $U$ and target $V$.
-The object $[A,B]$ is often referred to as the {\em internal hom object}.
-If $\unit$ is the monoidal unit in $\sC$ it is easy to see that

-So the internal hom object determines the categorical hom set.
-The converse is obviously false.
+Here $\sC(A,B)$ denotes the set of morphisms in $\sC$ with source $A$ and target $B$, while $[A,B]$ denotes the {\em internal hom object}.
+Let $\unit$ be the monoidal unit in $\sC$.
+The internal hom object determines the hom set:

 The diagrams, which define a coalgebra and its comodules in the category of vector spaces, use only the tensor functor $\otimes$.
-So they make sense in any symmetric monoidal category $\sC$ and define the notion of a comonoid $C$ in $\sC$ and its comodules.
-If, in addition, $\sC$ is closed, contramodules over $C$ are defined by using the formal analogues of the diagrams in the category of vector spaces which define contramodules with $\Hom_{\K}(C, Y)$ replaced by the internal hom object $[C,Y]$.
+So they make sense in $\sC$ and define the notion of a comonoid $C$ in $\sC$ and its comodules.
+Since $\sC$ is closed, contramodules over $C$ are defined by using the formal analogues of the diagrams in the category of vector spaces which define contramodules with $\Hom_{\K}(C, Y)$ replaced by the internal hom object $[C,Y]$.
 Therefore, we have comonoids, comodules and contramodules in any closed symmetric monoidal category.
-The aim of this paper is to develop the comodule-contramodule correspondence in this general context.
+The aim of this paper is to develop the co-contra correspondence in this general context.